victorherraiz/xassert/README.md

 Disclaimer: work in progress, it is not stable for production yet.
 Any suggestion, defects and features are welcome.

-Just another assertion library with some interesting features:
+Just another assertion library with interesting features:

 * Extensible
 * No complex property chains (e.g `is.not.equal`)